achuthprince004/deepresearch-mcp/README.md

 > The server supports end-to-end research workflows, including planning, web search, content extraction, source analysis, and report generation.
 >
 > The project is actively maintained and continues to evolve with new research features, improved performance, and enhanced reliability.
+>
+> Since this instance is deployed on **Render Free tier**, the first connection or tool call after 15 minutes of inactivity may take **30–90 seconds** (cold start).
+>
+> Subsequent calls during an active session are much faster.
+> This delay is normal for free hosting and mainly affects Claude when starting a new research task after a pause.

 ## Features